 Discovering your partner has sex or porn addiction is devastating for partners.
 For some it comes as a complete shock, while for others it confirms the fears and suspicions that they may have had for years.
 But for all partners, the discovery, or disclosure, leaves them reeling with an avalanche of feelings, shock, despair, sadness, anger.
 Many partners describe themselves as being in freefall, with no idea where the bottom is and whether or not they’ll survive.

 All of our associates are trained to understand the unique needs of partners of people with sex or porn addiction.
 We work within what’s known as a ‘relational trauma’ model, which means that we recognise the pain you are feeling and difficult it is to cope, often with usual everyday tasks.

 Our therapy services, first and foremost, are there to help you find a sense of stability and safety.
 We may not be able to give you all the answers that you’ll probably want about your partner and your relationship, but we can help you develop the tools you need to begin to feel safe again.
 We will also help you to understand what sex and porn addiction is and recognise that your partner’s behaviour is not your fault, nor your responsibility.
 And when you’re ready, we’ll work with you to consider what your options might be for the future, whether that’s to try and rebuild trust and stay in your relationship, or separate and move on with your life alone.

-As well as offering individual counselling which can be face to face or online, we also provide a single stand alone Support Workshop and also a London support group programme and a 4 Day in-house Intensive.
+As well as offering individual counselling which can be face to face or online, we also provide a single stand alone Support Workshop and also a London support group programme and a 4 Day residential in Leamington Spa.
 We also provide an ongoing monthly support group for anyone who wants ongoing long term support.